juaruiura/crm-backend/README.md

 docker compose down
 ```

-# REST API
+# 🌐 REST API

 The API is only accessible by a registered user by providing an authentication token.
 For testing pourposes, a default **_user { username: admin, password: admin }_** (password is **already hashed**, so to login, you must send and object **like the previously described**)

+### For the data structure

-A **customer** is defined by an schema like:
+- A **customer** is defined by an schema like:

   - id: { type: String, required: true, unique: true },
   - name: { type: String, required: true },
   - surname: { type: String, required: true },
   - photo: String,
   - createdBy: String,
   - lastModifiedBy: String,

-A **user** is defined by an schema like:
+- A **user** is defined by an schema like:

   - username: { type: String, required: true, unique: true },
   - password: { type: String, required: true },
   - isAdmin: { type: Boolean, required: true },

+### As for the Authorization:

-A **non-admin** user can only:
+- A **non-admin** user can only:

   - List all customers in the database.
   - Get full customer information.
   - Create a new customer.
   - Update an existing customer.
   - Delete an existing customer.

-An **admin** can also:
+- An **admin** can also:

   - Manage users:
   - Create users.
   - Delete users.
   - Update users (and so change its admin status).
   - List users.

-## API ENDPOINTS
+## 🔚 API ENDPOINTS

 The API has two main controllers, /users and /customers.
 Every endpoint requires a JWT provided through a bearer token with the 'Bearer' token prefix.

-To login and get the token:
+### To login and get the token:

 - **GET /auth/login** -> Login and get JWT
   - **_@Recieves:_** { username: <>, password: <> }
   - **_@Returns:_** an object with the access token

-At /customers we have:
+### At /customers we have:

 - **GET /customers** -> Lists all customers in the database.